Skip to main content

 More Information

-Up to $16,992.
+Up to $17,399.
 You may be eligible for CSP where the government pays part of your fees.
-The CSP prices shown are based on a standard year of full-time study or 96 credit points.
+The estimated per unit fees are calculated using the annual CSP rate.
+It is based on a full-time study load of 96 credit points (eight courses) per year.

 What you will study